appvision-gmbh/json2typescript/README.md

 > Warning: If you are reading this document on GitHub, it might be ahead of the published NPM version.
 > Please refer to the [ReadMe on NPM](https://www.npmjs.com/package/json2typescript) if in doubt.

-> Warning: We earlier suggested to use the `@JsonObject(classId)` decorator, but did not enforce it.
+> Warning: We earlier suggested to use the `@JsonObject(classIdentifier)` decorator, but did not enforce it.
-> Since v1.4.0, this is mandatory in order to make (de)serialization work properly with class inheritance.
+> Since v1.4.0, it is mandatory to use a unique classIdentifier for every class in order to make (de)serialization work properly with class inheritance.
 > In versions above v1.2.0 and below v1.4.0, it is possible to run into issues when not using the decorator.

 ---